jordanpapaditsas/datapages-vault/README.md

 # WebMinds-Hub

 ## Description
 WebMinds Hub is a web library application that allows you to keep track of your reading list, categorizing books you want to read and marking them as read or unread.
-The app is built using HTML, CSS, and JavaScript, providing a dynamic table for displaying your book collection.
+The app is built using HTML, CSS, and JavaScript, providing a dynamic table for displaying your book collection. ( Still under Development )

 ## Live Preview
 **https://jordanpapaditsas.github.io/webminds-hub/**